Jim Wilson (comics): Fictional character biography

 James "Jim" Wilson grew up in Harlem and wanted to travel where he was often at odds with his father Gideon Wilson who worked as a Catholic minister.
 Wilson enlists Rick Jones to play a benefit concert at a hospice for AIDS patients.
 On the drive from the airport, Wilson reveals to Jones that he is HIV-positive and that his girlfriend left him.
 Wilson is injured while protecting Jefferson Wolfe from the assassin Speedfreek at the charity concert.
 Hulk rushes Wilson to a hospital.
 Jones and Hulk later secure evidence to send the mob boss who employed Speedfreek to prison.

 Wilson is again seen in The Incredible Hulk #420 (August 1994), in which he is attacked by a mob protesting the fact that a court has ordered an HIV-infected boy to be allowed into a public school.
-(This is an analogy to Ryan White, where parents and teachers in Howard County, Indiana, lobbied against his school attendance before he died in April 1990.)
-Hulk is able to rescue Wilson from the mob, and takes him to the hi-tech medical facilities at the Mount, the secret headquarters of the Pantheon, the superhero group which Hulk is a member of.
-He learns that Wilson actually has AIDS, and has had it for some time.
-In addition to the broken ribs he sustained in the mob attack, he is suffering from Pneumocystis pneumonia and does not have long to live.
-Remembering the blood transfusion that the Hulk gave his cousin, Jennifer Walters (which turned her into the She-Hulk), Wilson asks Bruce Banner to give him a transfusion of his blood, hoping that the Hulk's blood would act as a cure to the virus.
-Banner initially refuses to take the risk of creating another monster, but eventually pretends to be giving Wilson a blood transfusion.
-Wilson reveals in private to Dr. Harr, the attending physician caring for him, that he was not fooled by Bruce's ruse, but played along anyway.
-Shortly afterward, Jim Wilson succumbs to the disease and dies.

-After Wilson's death, Bruce donates a large sum of money to the hospice that Wilson worked at in order to allow them to comfortably exist for the next few decades.
+This is an analogy to Ryan White, where parents and teachers in Howard County, Indiana, lobbied against his school attendance before he died in April 1990.
+Hulk rescues Wilson from the mob and takes him to the Mount, the secret headquarters of the Pantheon.
+He learns that Wilson has Pneumocystis pneumonia and does not have long to live.
+Remembering the blood transfusion that the Hulk gave his cousin Jennifer Walters, which turned her into She-Hulk, Wilson asks Bruce Banner to give him a transfusion of his blood, which he hopes will cure him.
+Banner initially refuses to take the risk of creating another monster, but eventually pretends to give Wilson a blood transfusion.
+Wilson reveals in private to Dr. Harr, the physician caring for him, that he was not fooled by Banner's ruse, but played along anyway.
+Shortly afterward, Wilson succumbs to the disease and dies.
+Following this, Banner donates money to the hospice that Wilson worked at to allow them to comfortably exist for the next few decades.

 Gideon Wilson inexplicably blames the Hulk for Jim's death and joins Gamma Corps to seek revenge.
-However, he ultimately admits to himself and the Hulk that he only blamed the Hulk for his son's death in order to avoid facing his own guilt for his failures as a father.
+However, he ultimately admits to himself and the Hulk that he only blamed the Hulk for his son's death to avoid facing his guilt for his failures as a father.